 We’ll be offering an instrument ground school again this winter term (likely to be hybrid via Zoom and on the Caltech campus) .
-Class will be held for 10 weeks, 7:00-9:30 PM, on Monday nights (changed), starting January 9th, 2023.
+Class will be held for 10 weeks, 7:00-9:30 PM, on Thursday nights, starting January 4th, 2024.
 The class is open to everyone in the Caltech/JPL community and all members of AACIT.

 This class will introduce pilots to material needed for the “instrument airplane” FAA knowledge test.
 As a result, students should either have attended a private pilot ground school or have their private pilot certificate.
 It is also good for instrument pilots who feel a need for a refresher.

 If you would like to enroll or have questions, please contact the instructor directly.

 A: No. I’ve had several students that had only taken the private pilot ground school, but some flying experience does help in understanding some of the concepts.

 Q: What do I need for class and what are the costs?

 A: We use the FAA’s Instrument Flying Handbook (errata and addendum too) and the Instrument Procedures Handbook; both are available as free PDFs via those links.
 Students should already have an E6B from private pilot training or ground school.
 There is a fee for the class – contact the instructor for current costs.

 Q: Is it a problem if I can’t attend all the classes?

 A: While you’ll get the most out of the class by attending all, it’s not mandatory.
 Most classes “stand alone” so missing a class doesn’t immediately mean you’ll be way behind.
 When presented via Zoom, the classes are recorded for access by students later.

 Q: Is this class offered for Caltech credit?